SynFutures/docs/docs/faq.md

 Note that trader can only trade with a pair that have existing market makers, that is, the pair should have been created and provided liquidity by LP.

-### 10. What is the fee charged when trading？
+### 10. What is the fee charged when trading?

 SynFutures charges a fixed % of fees for all trades based on the transaction amount, to be split into two parts, one is system reserve fees (for trade state update and liquidation initiator, etc) and the rest would be paid out to transaction pool for LPs.

 ### 11. What is my futures contract’s expiration time?

 For SynFutures v1, when launched, the expiration time of all futures contracts will be aligned to 8 am UTC time on every Friday of the week where the expiration time specified by the user is located.
 The restriction on the mandatory expiration time alignment will be relaxed at an appropriate time and the expiration time of all futures contracts will be aligned to the user-specified expiration date at 8 am UTC time, subject to the development of the market and could be varied by different trading pairs with different trading volumes and requirements.